How Would You Like to Take a Nantucket Sleighride?

 On October 19, 1856, someone at the Royal Surrey Gardens Music Hall in London falsely shouted “Fire!” and in the panicked rush to escape, seven were killed.
 On December 5, 1876, a fire broke out in The Brooklyn Theater.
 Employees didn’t want to panic people by...

+What Is a Pecking Order?
 A pecking order is a social hierarchy.
-With domestic fowl, it is the social hierarchy of a flock of chickens in which the dominant birds peck the subordinate birds who submit to it as a signal of acceptance of the difference between their social standings.
-All up and...
+With domestic fowl, it is the social hierarchy of a flock of chickens in which the dominant birds peck the subordinate birds who submit to it as a signal of acceptance of the difference between their...

 Circle Gets the Square